Get started

 • Misclassifying inventory items.
 Some businesses make mistakes when classifying the merchandise they create as raw materials.
 It can result in the inaccurate cost of goods sold.

 • Inaccurate inventory counts.
 Such things happen as well, especially when a small business counts its goods manually, creating additional costs and vice versa.
-Your company needs to have appropriate inventory management tools to avoid this issue.
+Your company needs to have appropriate inventory management tools and conduct periodic physical inventory counts to avoid this issue.

 Methods to ensure accurate COGS calculation